yanvow/adhd_ds/index.md

-## It's time to tell you a story about data
+## Let’s talk about data/ Let us tell you a little story about data

-Every time
+The CMU Movie Summary Corpus Dataset consists of over 42,306 movie plot summaries with information about box offices revenue, genres, release date and many more.
+In our little datastory, sentiment analysis plays the main role.

 ### Preprocessing pipeline how do we measure?